marwan-at-work/gdp/README.md

 # GDP

-GDP implements the [Go Download Protocol](https://github.com/golang/go/wiki/Modules) over code hosting APIs.
+GDP implements a real-time [Go Download Protocol](https://github.com/golang/go/wiki/Modules) over code hosting APIs.
 It supports both tagged and untagged modules.
+It streams modules directly from code hosting APIs into cmd/go without having to store anything.

 You can use the gdp implementation programtically or you can use the server in cmd/gdp to test out the functionality against vgo or cmd/go by setting the GOPROXY env var to to http://localhost:8090